-For example, toasting nuts and seeds impart a savory crunch to your dishes, and caramelizing vegetables makes them more palatable and gives them complex flavor.
+For example, toasting nuts and seeds impart a savory crunch to your dishes, and caramelizing vegetables makes them more palatable and gives them complex flavors.

 7. The Complete Vegetarian Cookbook: A Fresh Guide to Eating Well With 700 Foolproof Recipes